This article contains a simple tutorial introduction to CANopen, to give you a non-professional and simple explanation of the CANopen protocol.

-The CANopen protocol is a "Higher Layer Protocol" that is built on the CAN bus.
-The first two levels are covered by CAN: physical layer and data link layer.
+As we mentioned previously, the CANopen protocol is a higher-layer protocol that is built on the CAN bus.
+The first two levels are covered by CAN: the physical layer and the data link layer.
 The physical layer interprets the lines used, voltages, high-speed characteristics, etc. The data link layer includes the fact that CAN is a frame-based protocol.

 CANopen Communication Principles

-Master/Slave – The control interface acts as application master controller and sends/requests data from the servo motors i.e., the slaves.
+Master/Slave: The control interface acts as the application master controller and sends/requests data from the servo motors i.e., the slaves.

 The CANopen protocols include:

-PDO protocol – Process data objects (PDOs) are used in CANopen for broadcasting high-priority control and status information transmitting real-time data between devices.
+PDO protocol: Process data objects (PDOs) are used in CANopen for broadcasting high-priority control and status information transmitting real-time vehicle data between devices.
 A PDO is made up of a single CAN frame that transmits up to 8 bytes of pure application data.

-SDO protocol – Service data objects (SDOs) enables access/changes to all entries of a CANopen object dictionary.
-One SDO consist of two CAN data frames with different CAN-ID.
+SDO protocol: Service data objects (SDOs) enables access/changes to all entries of a CANopen object dictionary.
+One SDO consists of two CAN data frames with different CAN IDs.

-NMT protocol – The network management (NMT) are used for controlling the state of CANopen devices to transit to the commanded NMT state.
-E.g., initialization state, pre-operational state, operational state, stopped state and start, stop, reset.
-The NMT carries a single CAN frame with a data length of 2 byte.
+NMT protocol: The network management (NMT) is used for controlling the state of CANopen devices to transit to the commanded NMT state, e.g., initialization state, pre-operational state, operational state, stopped state, and start, stop, reset.
+The NMT carries a single CAN frame with a data length of 2 bytes.

-Synchronization (SYNC) protocol - Is a network protocol that allows for synchronous network activity.
-For the modification of a particular network-time, the Time-stamp protocol (TIME) is used.
+Synchronization (SYNC) protocol: This is a network protocol that allows for synchronous network activity.
+For the modification of a particular network time, the Time-stamp protocol (TIME) is used.
 Other network members may be notified of device-internal failures using the Emergency protocol (EMCY).